University Policy 515: Travel

-For those occasions when it is determined that family/companion travel is essential or beneficial to the University for the accomplishment of a bona fide business purpose, University funds may be used to reimburse the family/companion travel expenses with approval by the appropriate Dean or Vice President.
-The following form is used to document the approval by the Dean or Vice President and to determine if the family/companion travel is essential or beneficial to the University http://www.usu.edu/controller/acctpay/forms/companiontravelapproval.pdf.
+For those occasions when it is determined that family/companion travel is essential or beneficial to the University for the accomplishment of a bona fide business purpose, University funds may be used for the family/companion travel expenses with approval by the appropriate Dean or Vice President.

 3.1 Essential Family/Companion Travel

-If the family/companion travel is determined to be essential to the University for the accomplishment of a bona fide business purpose (not just beneficial), the reimbursement will be non-taxable to the employee.
+If the family/companion travel is determined to be essential to the University for the accomplishment of a bona fide business purpose (not just beneficial), the allowed travel expenses will be non-taxable to the employee.

 3.2 Beneficial Family/Companion Travel